Are you ready for the new positive duty on employers to prevent sexual harassment?

 The Australian Human Rights Commission has powers to enforce compliance with the positive duty.
 It has provided guidelines on a set of seven standards detailing practical steps organisations and businesses can take to help satisfy the positive duty.

-1. Leadership: Senior leaders must understand their obligations and have up-to-date knowledge of relevant unlawful conduct.
+- Leadership: Senior leaders must understand their obligations and have up-to-date knowledge of relevant unlawful conduct.
 Senior leaders are responsible for ensuring appropriate measures for preventing and responding to relevant unlawful conduct are developed, recorded in writing, communicated to workers and implemented.

-2. Culture: Foster a culture that is safe, respectful and inclusive, and values diversity and gender equality.
+- Culture: Foster a culture that is safe, respectful and inclusive, and values diversity and gender equality.

-3. Knowledge: Develop, communicate and implement a policy regarding respectful behaviour and relevant unlawful conduct.
+- Knowledge: Develop, communicate and implement a policy regarding respectful behaviour and relevant unlawful conduct.

-4. Risk management: Recognise that relevant unlawful conduct is an equality and health and safety risk, and should take a risk-based approach to prevention and response.
+- Risk management: Recognise that relevant unlawful conduct is an equality and health and safety risk, and should take a risk-based approach to prevention and response.

-5. Support: Ensure there is appropriate support available to workers who experience or witness relevant unlawful conduct.
+- Support: Ensure there is appropriate support available to workers who experience or witness relevant unlawful conduct.

-6. Reporting and response: Ensure appropriate options for reporting and responding to relevant unlawful conduct are provided and regularly communicated to workers and other impacted people.
+- Reporting and response: Ensure appropriate options for reporting and responding to relevant unlawful conduct are provided and regularly communicated to workers and other impacted people.
 Responses should be consistent and timely, and consequences consistent and proportionate.

-7. Monitoring, evaluation and transparency: Collect appropriate data to understand the nature and extent of relevant unlawful conduct.
+- Monitoring, evaluation and transparency: Collect appropriate data to understand the nature and extent of relevant unlawful conduct.
 This data should be used to develop measures for preventing and responding to relevant unlawful conduct.

 In light of these changes, it is critical employers ensure they have the necessary framework to comply with the positive duty.

 CCIWA has developed three different Respect@Work packages available for employers to support them in meeting their obligations under the new positive duty which include policies and procedures, processes around identifying risk areas, training staff and providing templates to assist with any claims.
+We can also provide training workshops and seminars for staff and senior leaders as well as board briefings to assist with your positive duty compliance.

-These three different packs have been designed with different business sizes and needs in mind.
+These three different products have been designed with different business sizes and needs in mind.
 If you’d like to learn more about these packages and how CCIWA can help your business be Respect@Work ready, contact [email protected].